nklabs/libnklabs/doc/nki2c.md

 int nk_i2c_write_nostop(void *port, uint8_t addr, size_t len, const uint8_t *buf);
 ~~~

-This is the same as nk_i2c_write, except that the I2C stop condition is
+This is the same as nk_i2c_write, except that the I2C stop condition isn't
 transmitted.
 Instead, a repeated start is issued on a subsequent
 nk_i2c_read call.
 Some MCUs do not support this function.
 In this case,
 nk_i2c_write_nostop is equivalent to nk_i2c_write.